jeff3dx/react-query-param-support/README.md

 	this.setQueryParams({ food: [] });

-You can set default values to arrays or array literals.
+You can set a default value to a stringified array (JSON format).

 	defaultQueryParams = {
-		lunch: ['bacon', 'nutella']
+		lunch: '["bacon","nutella"]'
 	}